bakuljangley/mast3r-v2/readme.md

     - The evaluation logic and available scaling / H function choices (including Oracle, scaled versions of MASt3R) are defined in `my_scripts/evaluate_v5.py`.
 Review `METHOD_CONFIG` there to change behaviour.
     - To apply precomputed train-set scaling factors (saved in `my_vbr_utils/train_scales.json`), run `apply_train_scales.sh` after or before evaluation as appropriate.
     - **CAUTION**: set `conf_percentile` correctly in the final command (use `0` for no confidence filtering).
-    - **Batching recommendation**: run separate scenes in separate terminals — each scene can be slow. *Both `run_evaluate.sh` and `apply_train_scales.sh` will need to be re-run for each of the 5 trajectories, you could run all scenes in one go but it's not recommended as each scene takes a while, it's better to run multiple processes for different `scenes` in separate terminals.*
+    - **Batching recommendation**: run separate scenes in separate terminals — each scene can be slow. *Both `run_evaluate.sh` and `apply_train_scales.sh` will need to be re-run for each of the 5 trajectories, you could run all scenes in one go but it's better to run multiple processes for different `scenes` in separate terminals.*

 ### 2. Using Monocular Depth Estimation Models as H and MASt3R as G